Frequently Asked Questions

 Absolutely not.
 You never have to undress beyond what feels right in your body.

+Many people choose to remove clothing for oil-based massage, which allows for smoother touch.
+But your comfort is always more important than any technique.
 Massage can be received through light clothing.
 Touch can be nourishing with or without skin contact.
-There are always options.
-There is no “right” amount of undressing.
-Only what allows you to soften, breathe, and feel most at home in yourself.
+There is no “right” amount of undressing—only what lets you soften, breathe, and feel at home in yourself.

 Your private areas will never be exposed.
 That boundary is sacred and absolute.